BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step5.md

  There are tools on the web that will masure the performance of any web site.
 You can search: "measuring web site response performance" for a list. [dotcom tools](../../..) is fine.

  Or you can use your browser and read the data from the console.
-If you do that, you should do more than one reading and be aware of how much data ( javascript, stylesheets, etc) are cahced locally.
+If you do that, you should do more than one reading and be aware of how much data ( javascript, stylesheets, etc) are cached locally.

  Here are my result for the default page `Main.WebHome`, read with the URL %KATACODAURL%/foswiki.